adrianskelton/project-2/README.md

 ### Gathering knowledge

 Was unsure about commit message to use when taking away features [Follow link](https://stackoverflow.com/questions/48075169/semantic-commit-type-when-remove-something>)\
-I used w3 schools website a lot when I got stuck with trying out new functions I got stuck on [Follow link](https://www.w3schools.com/jsref/prop_style_display.asp)
+I used w3 schools website a lot when I got stuck with trying out new functs I got stuck on [Follow link](https://www.w3schools.com/jsref/prop_style_display.asp)

 ### Content